wp-plugins/orange-soda-keyword-density/readme.txt

 Sorry everyone!
 This is my first plugin.
 I had the directory wrong when I added it to the Wordpress SVN.
 * Fixed broken links that disabled the tool

+== Upgrade Notice ==

+= 1.1 =
+The first release has broken links.
+Upgrade to 1.1 for the links to be fixed.
+This update is necessary for the tool to work.
+I apologize for the release mistake.